serverlesspub/ffmpeg-aws-lambda-layer/README.md

 The binares will be in `/opt/bin/ffmpeg` and `/opt/bin/ffprobe` inside your Lambda container.

+Check out the [Serverless Video Thumbnail Builder](https://github.com/effortless-serverless/s3-lambda-ffmpeg-thumbnail-builder) project for an example of how to wire this to a Lambda function.

 ## FFmpeg Version

 This package includes FFmpeg 4.1, packaged by Johan Van Sickle.
 Please consider supporting him for maintaining statically built FFmpeg packages.
 For more information, check out <https://johnvansickle.com/ffmpeg/>